Did you know that Australia has one of the highest levels of pet ownership in the world at around 61% of households?

 A number of studies have shown physical health advantages to pet-ownership, such as lower levels of risk factors for heart disease compared to non-pet owners, including lower blood pressure and cholesterol.
 While recent research has queried this link, other studies confirm that owners of pets visit their GP less often for day-to-day health issues.
 Reasons for this association may be that a particular type of person may own a pet, or that dog-owners, for example, are more physically active because of regular dog-walking.

-There’s no doubt, though, that many of us feel a benefit to our mental health from sharing our life with a pet – especially if we have been affected by depression or some other form of mental illness.
+There’s no doubt, though, that many of us feel a benefit to our mental health from sharing our life with a pet – especially if we have been affected by depression or some other form of mental health issue.

 Cats, dogs, and other domestic creatures provide an unconditional, uncomplicated affection (unlike the complexities of human relationships).
 While this may not be how the animal actually ‘feels’ towards us, it is certainly how we perceive the relationship.
 This is strengthened by the physical nature of the bond with pets – imagine how many times a day you stroke your cat’s fur or pat your dog.